AndersAndreen/BattleShip1/README.md

 - A miss is represented by at dot.
 - If a boat is hit it sinks immediately and is displayed on screen as rows of X-es.

+This game is also a demonstration of how one can separate user input, game display and game logic.
+The game has two different input syntaxes and two different game boards that the player can switch back and forth whenever he/she likes while in the game without loosing data.
+This decoupling and flexibility is made possible by using interfaces and by injecting functions into other functions.